Prescription Drug Coverage

 Catastrophic Protection: $0 Prescription Drug Costs

-In addition to the drugs covered on the Medicare Part D formulary, Senior Whole Health also covers some Over-the-Counter (OTC) medications and most of the Medicare excluded medications through your Medicaid benefit.
+In addition to the drugs covered on the Medicare Part D formulary, Senior Whole Health also covers some Over-the-Counter (OTC) medications and some of the Medicare excluded medications through your Medicaid benefit.

 Learn more about your prescription medications by using the tools available through our Pharmacy Benefit Manager, Express Scripts' website.